CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Compiler and Linker

+Last piece of information that is missing now is; how it all gets glued together.
+As Apple developers, we are using Xcode for developing apps for Apple products that are then distributed via App Store or other distribution channels.
+Xcode under the hood is using `Xcode Build System` for producing final executables that runs on `X86` and `ARM` processor architectures.

+The Xcode build system consists of multiple steps that depends on each other.
+Xcode build system supports C based languages (C, C++, Objective-C, Objective-C++) compiled with `clang` so as Swift language compiled with `swiftc`.

+Let's have a quick look at what Xcode does when the build is triggered.

+1. **Preprocessing**

+  As mentioned above, Xcode build system uses two compilers; clang and swiftc.
+Compiler consists of two parts, front-end and back-end.
+Both compilers are using the same back-end, LLVM (Low Level Virtual Machine) and language specific front-end.
+Preprocessing resolves preprocessors macros and prepares the code for the compiler.
+Preprocessor also decides which compiler will be used for which source code file.
+Not surprisingly, swift source code file will be compiled by swiftc and other C like files will use clang.

+2. **Compiler**

+  The job of a compiler is to compile the preprocessed source code files into object files which contains object code.
+Object code is simply human readable assembly instructions that can be understood by the CPU.

+3. **Assembler**

+  Assembler takes the output of the compiler (assembly) and produces relocatable machine code.
+Machine code is recognised by a concrete type of a processor (ARM, X86).
+The opposite of relocatable machine code would be absolute machine code.
+While relocatable code can be placed at any position in memory by loader the absolute machine code has its position set in the binary.

+4. **Linker**

+  Final step of the build system is linking.
+Linker is a program that takes object files (multiple compiled files) and links (merges) them together based on the symbols those files are using so as links static and dynamic libraries if needed.
+In order to be able to link libraries linker needs to know the paths where to look for them.
+Linker produces final single file; Mach-O executable.

+5. **Loader**

+  After the executable was built the job of a loader is to bring the executable into memory and start the program execution.
+Loader is a system program operating on the kernel level.
+Loader assigns the memory space and loads Mach-O executable to it.

 ## In conclusion
 I hope this chapter gave the essentials of what is the difference in between static and dynamic library so as some examples of how to examine them.
 It was quite a lot to grasp so now it's time for a double shot of espresso or any kind of preferable refreshment.